-Fig. 6.
-Fragility curve based on the formulation proposed with the equation number 5 [29].
+Figure 6.
+Fragility curve based on the formulation proposed using Eq.
+5 [29].

-It is possible to obtain a high confidence of low probability of failure (HCLPF) seismic capacity in terms of a selected PGA solving equation 5 taking 5 % probability of failure and 95% of confidence level.
-The analysis thus conducted leads to the identification of equation 6:
+It is possible to obtain a high confidence of low probability of failure (HCLPF) seismic capacity in terms of a selected PGA by solving Eq.
+5 with a 5 % probability of failure and a 95 % confidence level.
+The subsequent analysis will lead to the formulation of Eq.
+6:

 (6)

-The median capacity Am, and the associated randomness βR and uncertainty βU become the principal values to calculate in order to obtain the seismic fragility curves and the HCLPF seismic capacity of a structure [30].
+Here, the median capacity Am, as well as the associated randomness βR and uncertainty βU, become the principal values to calculate to obtain the seismic fragility curves and the HCLPF seismic capacity of a given structure [30].

-The safety factor, F, which is an intermediate random variable, is used in order to calculate Am, βR, and βU.
-F describes the level that the PGA seismic capacity A is above the reference earthquake level in terms of the same PGA quantity ARef; it is defined as:
+The safety factor, F, which is an intermediate random variable, is used to calculate the Am, βR, and βU.
+Here, F describes the extent to which the PGA seismic capacity A is above the reference earthquake level in terms of the same PGA quantity ARef and is defined as follows:

 (6)

-The physical meaning of F is the ratio of actual seismic capacity of the structure analyzed to actual response (demand) of the same due to reference earthquake chosen for the analysis.
+Meanwhile, the physical meaning of F is the ratio of actual seismic capacity of the structure analysed to the actual response (demand) of the same in terms of the reference earthquake chosen for the analysis.

-It seems evident that vulnerability studies carried out by means of these approaches lead to having a comprehensive overview of the most critical building classes.
-Normally, higher mean damage is undergone by the more vulnerable building classes instead of less vulnerable classes.
-Attention should be focused on these buildings, setting up systems for monitoring structural safety in real-time.
+It is clear that the vulnerability studies carried out using these approaches lead to a comprehensive overview of the most critical building classes.
+Generally, higher mean damage is experienced by the more vulnerable building classes than by the less vulnerable classes.
+Attention should be paid to these buildings when setting up systems for monitoring the structural safety in real time.

-However, past earthquakes revealed that a given building class might work better in the case of weaker seismic events rather than stronger ones.
-Thus, it might be difficult to compare different building classes in terms of vulnerability.
+However, past earthquake data have revealed that a given building class may perform better in the case of weaker seismic events than in the case of stronger events.
+Thus, it could prove difficult to compare different building classes in terms of vulnerability.

 theoretical formulation of equivalent frame model

-The seismic analysis of masonry structures takes place using software based on "equivalent frames" or macro-elements models [31], [32].
-In these approaches, the walls are subdivided into vertical elements – the piers – and horizontal ones – the so-called spandrels interconnected by rigid nodes [33], [34].
-Therefore, the structural response is brought back to the constitutive laws of these elements.
+The seismic analysis of masonry structures is conducted using software based on equivalent frame or macro-element models [31], [32].
+In these approaches, the walls are subdivided into the vertical elements – the piers – and the horizontal elements – the spandrels interconnected by rigid nodes [33], [34].
+As such, the structural response is brought back to the constitutive laws of these elements.

-Often, in modelling and analysis techniques, the contribution of the spandrels is neglected and – even at the regulatory level – their effectiveness is subordinated to the presence of tie-rods or Reinforced Concrete (RC) bond-beams.
-Thus, in assessing the safety of existing buildings, this approach leads to a large number of them being called "unsafe".
-It is clear that this result is not plausible and the hypothesis adopted is too burdensome because the possible contribution of the spandrels is not considered [35], [36].
+Generally speaking, in modelling and analysis techniques, the contribution of the spandrels is neglected and, even at the regulatory level, their effectiveness is often subordinated to the presence of tie-rods or RC bond-beams.
+Thus, in assessing the safety of existing buildings, this approach leads to a large number of them being labelled as ‘unsafe’.
+It is clear that this outcome is not plausible, and that the hypothesis adopted is too burdensome since the possible contribution of the spandrels is not considered [35], [36].

-Some modelling strategies of masonry structures are based on the identification of macroscopic structural elements.
-These are defined through finite elements (FEs) – membrane [37]-[39] or frame solids [40], [41], from a geometric and kinematic point of view, or through generalized internal forces, from a static point of view [34].
-The latter models mentioned above aim at a substantial reduction of the computational burden, as they are based on a discrete modelling in which the basic element is designed to model a masonry panel.
-According to a simplified approach, the basic macro-element can represent whole piers and/or spandrels.
+Certain modelling strategies for masonry structures are based on the identification of the macroscopic structural elements.
+These are defined in terms of finite elements (FEs) – membranes [37]-[39] or frame solids [40], [41] – from a geometric and kinematic point of view, or in terms of generalised internal forces from a static point of view [34].
+The latter models are aimed at a substantial reduction of the computational burden, as they are based on a discrete modelling in which the basic element is designed to model a given masonry panel.
+According to a more simplified approach, the basic macro-elements can represent complete piers and/or spandrels.
 This reduces the computational burden and decreases the degrees of freedom (DOF) of the structural system.